 > If I am scheduled to work my shifts before the festival, can I set up my camp early?

-NO WORK TRADE CREW MEMBER CAMPING ALLOWED PRIOR TO THURSDAY, JULY 31ST (for those with Thursday tickets) OR FRIDAY, AUGUST 1ST.
-For safety, security, and privacy reasons (the farm is a year-round home that the Pendarvis’s graciously share with us) we cannot allow work trade crew members to camp or set up any camping equipment prior to Thursday, August 1st.
-The tents you see set up on the farm prior to Thursday belong to festival site staff who are living and working on the farm full time.
-Any unaccounted for personal property left on the farm prior to Thursday, July 31st is subject to removal.
+NO WORK TRADE CREW MEMBER CAMPING ALLOWED PRIOR TO WEDNESDAY, JULY 29TH (for those with early Wednesday entry tickets and 4-day passes), THURSDAY, JULY 30TH (for those with 4 day passes), OR FRIDAY, JULY 31ST (for those with 3-day passes).
+For safety, security, and privacy reasons (the farm is a year-round home that the Pendarvis’s graciously share with us) we cannot allow any work trade crew members to camp or leave/set up camping equipment prior to when their ticket permits them to be onsite.
+The tents you see set up on the farm prior to Wednesday belong to festival site staff who are living and working on the farm full time.
+Any unaccounted for personal property left on the farm prior to Wednesday, July 29th is subject to removal.

 > What if I need to cancel?